kubedb/cli/docs/guides/elasticsearch/search-guard/configuration.md

 See details about [authentication and authorisation](http://docs.search-guard.com/v5/authentication-authorization) in Search Guard documentation.

-We will use following config data
+We will use following config data in this tutorial

 ```yml
 searchguard: